“Sensazione” Viognier 2021

 Piedmont

-One of the best ways to discover Piedmont is through its wines.
-Take the path through the region and you will discover a whole range of styles: bold and long-lasting red wines, dry and delicate white wines or even sweet and sparkling like Moscato d'Asti.
-If you didn't already know, Piedmont is one of the most famous wine regions in Italy.
+One of the best ways to experience Piedmont is through its wines.
+Take a trip through the region and you’ll discover a range of styles: bold, age-worthy reds, dry, delicate whites, and sweet, sparkling wines like Moscato d’Asti.
+If you didn’t already know, Piedmont is one of the most renowned wine regions in Italy.
 The Piedmont region is located in the northwest of Italy.
-Piedmont's geographic location makes it unique, as it also shares a border with France and Switzerland.
-It is therefore one of the only regions in Italy that affects both of these countries.
-Piedmont is a mountainous region thanks to its alpine surroundings, with large areas of hills and a diverse landscape.
-While summer conditions are similar for wine production between Piedmont and the Bordeaux region, the former experiences much colder temperatures during the winter months and experiences significantly less precipitation throughout the year thanks to the rainfall effect of the Alps.
+Piedmont’s geographical location makes it unique, as it also shares a border with France and Switzerland.
+This makes it one of the only regions in Italy that borders both countries.
+Piedmont is a mountainous region thanks to its alpine surroundings, with vast areas of hills and a diverse landscape.
+While summer conditions are similar for wine production between Piedmont and the Bordeaux region, the former experiences much colder temperatures during the winter months and experiences significantly less rainfall throughout the year thanks to the rainfall effect of the Alps.

 Monferrato